Mary M. Schroeder: Early life and education

-Born on December 4, 1940, in Boulder, Colorado, Schroeder received her Bachelor of Arts degree from Swarthmore College in 1962 and her Juris Doctor from the University of Chicago Law School in 1965, one of six women in her class.
+Born on December 4, 1940, in Boulder, Colorado, Schroeder received her Bachelor of Arts degree from Swarthmore College in 1962 and her J.D. degree from the University of Chicago Law School in 1965, one of six women in her class.
 She received an honorary Doctor of Laws (Legum Doctor (LL.D.) from Swarthmore in May 2006.

 Career

 Schroeder practiced as a trial attorney with the United States Department of Justice Civil Division from 1965 until 1969.
 She served as a law clerk to Justice Jesse Addison Udall of the Arizona Supreme Court in 1970.
 She joined the law firm of Lewis & Roca in Phoenix, Arizona, in 1971 and became a partner in 1973.
 She was appointed to the Arizona Court of Appeals in 1975 and served until 1979.

 Schroeder was elected to the American Law Institute in 1974 and was elected to the ALI Council in 1993.
 She served as an Adviser on the Restatement Third of Agency and serves as an adviser on the Restatement Third, The Law of Consumer Contracts and Principles of Government Ethics.
+She served as president of the National Association of Women Judges in 1998-99.